Megadeth | A Tout le Monde

 Common Questions

-Q: What does “A Tout le Monde” mean in French?
-A: “À tout le monde” translates to “To everyone” or “To all the world.”
-The full chorus translates as “To everyone, to all my friends, I love you, I must leave.”
-Mustaine chose French after being inspired by the Beatles’ “Michelle,” which famously features Paul McCartney singing in French.
+Q: What does “A Tout le Monde” mean in English?
+A: “À tout le monde” is French for “To everyone” or “To all the world.”
+The full chorus translates as: “To everyone, to all my friends, I love you, I must leave.”
+Mustaine chose French after being inspired by the Beatles’ “Michelle,” which features Paul McCartney singing in French.

 Q: How does the 2007 version differ from the original?
 A: The 2007 version, “À Tout le Monde (Set Me Free),” features Cristina Scabbia of Lacuna Coil as a duet partner, is recorded in standard tuning instead of E-flat, is slightly faster, and features a longer guitar solo by Glen Drover compared to Marty Friedman’s original.
 Both versions remain in Megadeth’s live setlist.